plexguide/Unraid_Intel-ARC_Deployment/README.md

 4. Make sure the configs and logs match the node # for simplicity.
    - Using 2 or more GPU's?
 Repeat the process and label each one based off the node name - node2 or n2
 5. Ensure the transcode cache matches the server's template path that you created.
 For this, add the node name at the end such n1 or node1
 6. Ensure to assign the correct GPU to the node.
-If your deploying 2 or more nodes, ensure it's using the same device.
+If your deploying 2 or more nodes, ensure it's NOT using the same device.
 To see your GPUs, type:

 ```ls -la /dev/dri/ ```